psvkushal/psvkushal.github.io/my_impossible_list/my_impossible_list.md

   * Failed this goal graduated with 8.75
 * ~~Publish a paper in any reputed jornal~~
   * Failed this goal too did not manage to complete a good project given the deadline

-# Fitness Goal
-* Do 100 pushups per day
-* Get 6 pack abs

-# Travel Goals
-* Go to Japan
-* Go to Mount Everest Peak
-* Go to Marina trench

-# Creative endeavours
-* Publish a book
-* Create a blog which has more than 7 billion vists to the sites in total
-* Start a YouTube channel and have total views of 1 lakh

-# Buissiness
-* Establish a company which has a huge social impact(in a positive way) and generate tons of money